-Each year, the ACCME collects, summarizes, and publishes information about the CME enterprise on its website as a service to accredited providers, other members of the CME community, and the public via the ACCME’s Program and Activity Reporting System (PARS).
-At the conclusion of each Reporting Year, a provider is required to submit information about their activities that took place during the year as well as financial data about their overall CME Program.
+Each year, information is collected, summarized, and published as a service to accredited providers, other members of the community, and the public via the Program and Activity Reporting System (PARS).
+At the conclusion of each Reporting Year, a provider is required to submit information about their activities that took place during the year as well as financial data about their overall Program.

-Internet searching and learning activities is based on a learner identifying a problem in practice and then accessing content in search for an answer from sources on the Internet that are facilitated by a provider.
-For the purpose of ACCME data collection, the ACCME includes AMA-defined point of care CME as a form of internet searching and learning.
+Internet searching and learning activities are based on a learner identifying a problem in practice and then accessing content in search of an answer from sources on the Internet that are facilitated by a provider.
+For the purpose of data collection, the ACCME includes AMA-defined point of care CME as a form of internet searching and learning.

-Committee learning is a CME activity that involves a physician learner’s participation in a committee process where the subject of which, if taught/learned in another format would be considered within the definition of CME.
+Committee learning is an activity that involves a learner’s participation in a committee process where the subject of which, if taught/learned in another format would be considered within the definition of continuing education.

-Test Item Writing CME activities may consist of either of the following processes:
+Test Item Writing activities may consist of either of the following processes:

-Test item writing is a CME activity based on a learner’s participation in the pre-publication development and review of any type of test-item (e.g., multiple choice questions, standardized patient cases).
+Test item writing is an activity based on a learner’s participation in the pre-publication development and review of any type of test-item (e.g., multiple choice questions, standardized patient cases).

-Manuscript review CME is based on a learner’s participation in the pre-publication review process of a manuscript.
+Manuscript review is based on a learner’s participation in the pre-publication review process of a manuscript.

-An internet enduring material activity is available when the physician participant chooses to complete it.
+An internet enduring material activity is available when the learner chooses to complete it.
 It is “enduring,” meaning that there is not just one time on one day to participate in it.
 Rather, the participant determines when he/she participates.
 (Examples: online interactive educational module, recorded presentation, podcast).

 An internet live course is an online course available at a certain time on a certain date and is only available in real-time, just as if it were a course held in an auditorium.
 Once the event has taken place, learners may no longer participate in that activity.
 (Example: webcast)

-Learning from teaching is a descriptive label for a type of CME activity.
-(The identification of activity types by the ACCME serves to allow the ACCME to report data and information on the range of educational formats offered by the national CME enterprise.
-This helps provide an accurate description of the CME enterprise and dispels the myth that accredited CME is mostly lecture, or didactic, in format.)
-The ACCME does not have special requirements for this activity type.
+Learning from teaching is a descriptive label for a type of activity.
+(The identification of activity types allows the reporting of data and information on the range of educational formats offered nationally.
+This helps dispel the myth that accredited CE is mostly lecture, or didactic, in format.)

-The ACCME requires accredited providers to understand the issues with knowledge or competence or performance that underlie a professional practice gap.
+Accredited providers are required to understand the issues with knowledge or competence or performance that underlie a professional practice gap.
 Problems with knowledge, competence or performance that underlie a professional practice gap — and design an educational activity to intervene — and to design and to measure — in terms of changes in competence, performance or patient outcomes.
 The patient outcome or the outcome is like the professional practice gap, those are analogous.

 Through self-assessment or self-audit, the physicians in an ACCME accredited group practice might identify the following professional practice gap: